 RECORDING A DISAPPEARING LANDSCAPE

 ‘I was like an archaeologist amongst the ruins’, explains Arseniy Kotov a worker at one Russia’s last great concrete factories and a Brutalist documentarian.
+Author of Soviet Cities Labour, Life & Leisure.
 This is his extraordinary story.

 ‘It didn’t take much of a stretch of my imagination to recognise that I was like an archaeologist amongst the ruins of a great ancient civilization’, he wryly says.
-Kotov was a witness to the last breath of the Soyuz Rocket Factory, a crumbling document of Soviet era architecture.
+Kotov was a witness to the last breath of the Soyuz Rocket Factory, a crumbling document of Soviet-era architecture.
 ‘During lunchbreak I was able to roam freely, undisturbed, exploring a semi-abandoned factory.
-The workshops unchanged since the 1980s, high tech then, now outdated’.
+The workshops are unchanged since the 1980s, high-tech then, now outdated’.

 ‘The development of the Soviet urban project was on a scale that is hard to fully grasp.
 It was huge in size and ambition and orchestrated centrally by people with a vision to redesign the concept of cities.
 And, with their strong arm, they were able to roll out their plan across the country.
 The appearance of an individual home became irrelevant, the aim was to achieve uniform utilitarian housing.